rischwa/eve-fast-fitting-assessment/Readme.md

 ![Login with EVE Online](http://eve-plh.com/FFA/login.gif "Login with EVE Online")

 On the right side you'll see your character portrait and if you are logged in your current location (updated every 10s).
 Also two new buttons appear on the right, one to save the current fit (only shown, if you currently have a fit) and a logout button on the bottom.
-You also see white location markers in the prices tab.
-Through pressing them you can instantly set your autopilot destination to the respective trade up, if you want to try a fit immediately and need to buy it.
+You also see white location markers in the prices box.
+Through pressing them you can instantly set your autopilot destination to the respective trade hup, if you want to try a fit immediately and need to buy it.

 FFA will keep the rights you granted even after restarts, so you only have to login once, until you either
 * press the logout button